Pramodh369/Axenor/README.md

 > Note: The backend is hosted on Render's free tier.
 The first request after a period of inactivity may take a few seconds while the server wakes up.

 ---
+## Demo Access

+Use the following demo account to explore the platform:

+Email: test@gmail.com
+Password: 123456

+> This account contains sample data for demonstration and evaluation purposes.
+---

 ## 📸 Application Preview

 | Landing Page | About |